-However, affected students will be required to meet with a College representative and may be required to complete an evaluation or other education programs, but will not face disciplinary charges or sanctions as prescribed through the Student Conduct Process.
+Affected students will be required to meet with a College representative and may be required to complete an evaluation or other education programs.
+Provided they have met all the conditions of amnesty, affected students will not face disciplinary charges or sanctions as prescribed through the Student Conduct Process.
 Please note, seeking medical assistance does not relieve any student or organization from responsibility for other policy violations that may have occurred prior to seeking medical attention, but the effort to seek help for the affected student may be a mitigating factor in sanctioning.

-For more information regarding TCNJ's Alcohol and Other Drug resources as well as supports for students in recovery please visit: http://caps.tcnj.edu
+For more information regarding TCNJ's Alcohol and Other Drug resources as well as supports for students in recovery please visit:http://caps.tcnj.edu